 Sgt.
 James Herman Schultz

-James H. Schultz was one of the six children
+Schultz was one of the six children of Herman A.

-there and was a graduate of Milton Union High
+and was a graduate of Milton Union High School.

 On November 29, 1940, James joined the Wisconsin National Guard's 32nd Tank Company headquartered in an armory in Janesville.
 Four days earlier, the company had been federalized and was preparing for training at Fort Knox, Kentucky.
 Since a draft act had just been passed, James may have been attempting to fulfill his military obligation.

 By train the company arrived at Ft.
 Knox and

 spent nearly a year in training.
 A typical